-But dividend investors can benefit from fresh ideas, too.
+But dividend investors can benefit from fresh ideas too.
 New products, services, and management teams can inject fresh life into stodgy businesses.
 These events often put a new bid under stock prices, in addition to a fresh wave of distribution hikes for stockholders.

 Case in point this month: payroll processing giant Automatic Data Processing (NASDAQ:ADP).
-For shareholders, this quiet business has represented an income machine.
+For shareholders, this quiet business has been an income machine.
 Management has boosted the distribution every year since the early 1970s, earning the company a spot on the elite list of “Dividend Aristocrats.”

-Over the past 25 years, shares have delivered a total return, including dividends, of 2,100%.
+Over the past 25 years, ADP shares have delivered a total return, including dividends, of 2,100%.
 For comparison, the broader S&P 500 delivered a total gain of only 516% during the same period.

 And this could just be the beginning.
-At the company’s recent Analyst Day presentation, Automatic Data Processing introduced a slew of new executives to its management roster.
+At the company’s recent analyst day presentation, Automatic Data Processing introduced a slew of new executives to its management roster.
 Senior managers have promised to revamp operations by cutting costs, rolling out new services, and expanding into new markets.

 This Top Dividend Stock Gushes Cash Flow